Home Page

 RV-7 Kit Plane RV-7 Kit Plane

 The RV-7 is a kit-build, all-aluminum, two place, 200 mph, aerobatic capable airplane that is just about as pretty an airplane as I have ever seen.
+It is an experimental amatuer built that is made almost entirely out of aluminum.
+It was almost as much fun to build as it is to fly.
 Why would I do such a thing?
 Click here for the answer.

 RV-7 Kit Plane Rivet Dog